zepez/zepez.dev/src/content/post/nonovel-io/index.md

 ## Importing content

-I'm not dedicated enough to copy and paste books page by page, so what some other options?
+I'm not dedicated enough to copy and paste books page by page, so what are some other options?

 1. parse distributable publication files (epub, mobi, etc)
 2. scrape other sites that host the same content